-How the 1,000 Books Before Kindergarten program works:
+How does the 1,000 Books Before Kindergarten program work?

-When you enroll your child in 1,000 Books Before Kindergarten at the Petoskey District Library, you will visit the library and we will sign your child up and get you started.
+When you participate in 1,000 Books Before Kindergarten at the Petoskey District Library, you will visit the library and we will sign your child up and get you started.

-You can choose to keep track of the books you read on a paper log, in the 1,000 Books Before Kindergarten app, or on a scrap piece of paper!
+You can keep track of the books you read together with your child on a paper log, in the 1,000 Books Before Kindergarten app, or on a scrap piece of paper!
 Library staff will be sure everything gets entered into the 1,000 Books Before Kindergarten spreadsheet.
 Download the number of books log here or the titles of books log here.

 Once you have read 100 books, visit for a sticker.
 When you and your child reach 1,000 books, he or she will receive a book and a stylish Certificate of Achievement.
 Congratulations!
 You did it!
 You and your child shared wonderful time together getting kindergarten ready!